Ethical Principles and Procedures for Grievance & Reconciliation

 As the Three Treasures are inseparable from one another, awakening informs our practice and our community life, practice informs our community life and our awakening, and our community life informs our awakening and our practice.
 To abuse any one of the treasures harms the other two.
 To acknowledge our transgressions, to seek reconciliation, and to renew our commitment to the Precepts is the working of Buddha Nature and re-establishes our place in the Sangha.
 When the Sangha is complete the Triple Refuge is manifest.

-Thank you to our dharma friends at San Francisco Zen Center for their help with the ethics policy.
+Thank you to our dharma friends at the Zen Peacemakers, White Plum Asanga, Berkeley Zen Center and at the San Francisco Zen Center for their help with the ethics policy.